tsahara/r7rs/content/expr.md

 indicated.
 It is an error if the output cannot be built up as specified.

-%%% This description of output construction is very vague.
-It should
-%%% probably be formalized, but that is not easy...

 Identifiers that appear in the template but are not pattern variables or the identifier